Jafrix/Jafrix/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ... -->

-- 🌱 I’m currently learning ...
+- 🌱 I’m always learning ..!
-- ⚡ Fun fact: I worked as a Doctor..
+- ⚡ Fun fact: I worked as a Doctor.. really